-Term life insurance is only available for a certain amount of time, such as 10, 15, 20, 25 or 30 years depending on the insurance carrier and the age of the applicant.
-This type of policy is called term because the coverage is terminating or will expire at the end of the term.
+This is only available for a particular period of time, such as 10, 15, 20, 25 or 30 years depending on the applicants’ age and the insurance company.
+Term life is short for terminating or will expire when the term ends.

-Term life insurance provides pure death benefit protection only, and because of that, it is often the most affordable type of policy.
-It is a good option if your mom is in good health, but if she outlives the term length, this defeats the purpose of having coverage at all.
+This policy only provides pure death benefit protection, it is often the most affordable type of policy.
+It is a good option if your mom is in better health, but if she outlives the term, the goal of getting life insurance to cover final expenses is defeated.

 Whole Life Insurance

-Whole life is the most simple form of permanent life insurance.
-It is because it provides a fixed death benefit for the insured, and the premium amount is locked in for the life of the policy.
-The premium will not increase, regardless of your mom’s advancing age, or even if she obtains a health condition after you purchase the insurance policy.
+Whole life is the simplest type of permanent life insurance because it has a fixed death benefit amount, and the premium amount is locked in for the life of the policy.
+The premium will not increase, despite your mom’s advancing age, or worsening medical condition after purchasing insurance coverage.

 Guaranteed Acceptance Whole Life

 Guaranteed acceptance is a whole life policy that never expires.
-Your mom can have a policy for life.
-This type of policy does not require a medical exam or health questions to be approved.
+Your mom can have coverage for her whole life.
+Guaranteed issue policy does not require a medical exam or health questions to be approved.